Air Quality Rankings for California (2026)

 Frequently Asked Questions

-Humboldt, California has the best air quality in California with a 5-year average AQI of 28 and a grade of A.
+Humboldt, California has the best air quality in California with a 5-year average AQI of 28 and a Grade A (85/100).
+Its dominant pollutant is Ground-Level Ozone and the long-run trend is improving.

-California has 53 cities with EPA air quality monitoring data in our database, covering multiple years of AQI measurements.
+California has 53 cities with EPA air quality monitoring data, covering 2014-2023 of daily AQI measurements aggregated into annual averages.

 Cities ranked by 5-year average AQI (lower is better).
 Grades factor in average AQI, trend direction, unhealthy days, and dominant pollutant.